 A dear friend of mine, Roger Stott, whom I had met through his daughter, and who was then producing television programmes at the BBC, heard of my conversion.
-Although a non-believer (he had been part of a separatist religious cult), he encouraged me by giving me several books by Francis Schaeffer as well as Mere Christianity by CS Lewis (he was older than me, but a kindred spirit in terms of English literature and poetry, and had studied under Lewis at Cambridge).
+Although a non-believer (though he had once been part of a religious cult), he encouraged me by giving me several books by Francis Schaeffer as well as Mere Christianity by CS Lewis (he was older than me, but a kindred spirit in terms of English literature and poetry, and had studied under Lewis at Cambridge).

 On hearing that a well-known preacher was holding an evangelistic campaign in a football stadium in London, Roger contacted me again, and we attended the event together.
 Later, he helped arranged for me to appear on one of the BBC’s religious programmes to talk about my conversion.
 After the taping, he went to the trouble of obtaining the complete unedited interview, baffled and, I like to think, secretly delighted by my sudden turnaround.

 A little later, a church member lent me The Select Sermons of George Whitefield which includes a stunning biographical sketch by JC Ryle.
 These things helped shape my desire to communicate to others those things I had discovered.

 I joined a local church and was soon in a theological and leadership training programme which helped me begin to serve local churches that were being started in England.

 The local church

 From the earliest days of my development, I was inspired by, and then became friends with Terry Virgo, who was leading a local church team in Brighton.
 My friendship with Terry has deeply shaped my life, launched my family into a global adventure, and he continues to inspire me to try and serve others sensitively with a blend of theological depth and faith-filled expectation.